Your words have power

-Every December, Amnesty supporters across the globe will write millions of letters for those whose basic human rights are being attacked.
-They are people like you, continuing a long tradition of writing letters to right some of the world’s biggest wrongs.
-And it’s not just letters – it could be petitions, emails, Tweets, Facebook posts, photos, postcards.
-Your words really can change lives.
-Join us.
+Every year around this time, Amnesty supporters across the globe will write millions of letters for those whose basic human rights are being attacked.

+But every year we see people like you continuing a long tradition of letter-writing to right some of the world’s biggest wrongs.
+And it’s not just letters – it could be petitions, emails, Tweets, Facebook posts, events, photos, and postcards.